AlfredoBejarano/Umba-Movie-List-App/README.md

 This section will explain the idea behind each module:

 ## App
 The app module contains the UI elements of the app itself.
-Such as the NavHostActivity and the Fragment destinations (and their respective ViewModels) it also contains the drawable resources and strings.
+Such as the NavHostActivity and the Fragment destinations (and their respective Presenters) it also contains the drawable resources and strings.

 ## Domain
 This layer defines use case classes.
 Classes that performs computation using data from the repository layers and report the data for the UI classes (in other words, business logic).